fastjs-team/fastjs.dev/.github/ISSUE_TEMPLATE/🐞-bug-report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Playground**
-A code playground that can show your problem can let us solve more quickly.

 **Additional context**
 Add any other context about the problem here.